sourcecred/docs/docs/intro/our-calls.md

 description: A list of they types of calls, meetings, work sessions, and jams we have in our internal community.
 ---
 In SourceCred we frequently work asynchronously, but we also make use of voice and/or video meetings when we need to get coordinated.
-There are a few different types of calls we have in our community, below you'll find a list of our regular calls and their expectations.
+We have a number of different kinds of synchronous voice and/or video calls with different expectations and intended audiences.
+Below you'll find a description of each major type of call we have in our community.

 All calls/meetings take place in the voice channels of the SourceCred Discord server.